cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/install-and-setup/deploy-cloudflared-replicas.md

 ### When to use `cloudflared` replicas

-- To provide additional points of availability for a single tunnel
+- To provide additional points of availability for a single tunnel.
 - To allocate failover nodes within your network
 - To update the configuration of a tunnel without downtime